Gbemathias/-Trend/README.md

+#Finance Trend- Data Analysis (Interactive Dashboard Creation using MS Excel)
+Project Objective
+ The Finance Trend Dataset investigates how people chose investment across a range of financial sectors.
+It includes comprehensive data about 12,000 individual.

 # -Trend
 The Finance Trend Dataset investigates how people chose investment across a range of financial sectors.
 It includes comprehensive data about 12,000 individual.